 Paste Link is one of the most widely used features of Excel.
-You can Paste Link in Excel by following any of the methods described in this article.
-But it becomes quite a frustrating problem when Paste Link is not working in Excel.
+However, it becomes quite a frustrating problem when Paste Link is not working in Excel.
 In this article, we will discuss 3 convenient solutions to fix this issue.
 So, let’s start with this article and explore these solutions.

 Why Paste Link Becomes Greyed out in Excel?

-3 Possible Solutions If Paste Link Is Not Working in Excel
+If Paste Link Is Not Working in Excel: 3 Possible Solutions

 Not to mention that we have used the Microsoft Excel 365 version for this article, you can use any other version at your convenience.